-Mobile has passed desktop as the main device used for browsing, delivering 63% of all internet traffic in 2017.
+Mobile has passed desktop as the main device used for browsing, representing 59% of all internet traffic in 2023 so far.

-Mobile ads can be displayed both when you’re browsing the web but also directly in apps.
+Mobile ads can be displayed both when you’re browsing the web and directly in apps.

 Of the different ad sizes available for mobile, one format clearly stands out among the rest; the 320×50 Mobile Leaderboard.